You’re considering a Jack Welch MBA. Now what?

 At JWMI, we focus on our customers, who are our students.
 It’s the foundation of a charter of values and behaviors that we, as faculty, live and breathe.
 You won’t hear, “I’m the faculty member on high, and you are the student on low.”
 No, we’re partners along this journey.

-Our faculty members understand that we are aren’t just teachers, we are mentors; we are coaches.
+Our faculty members understand that we are aren’t just teachers; we are mentors; we are coaches.
 Sometimes we are fans and even cheerleaders.
-When a faculty member invests the time to understand where a student is coming from and what challenges he/she is facing, the outcome for that students improves dramatically.
+When a faculty member invests the time to understand where a student is coming from and what challenges he/she is facing, the outcome for that student improves dramatically.
 The student/faculty relationship is unique at JWMI, and it can take students by surprise.
-But ultimately, students realize that their professors have their best interest at heart and want them to succeed.
+But ultimately, students realize that their professors have their best interests at heart and want them to succeed.

 For example, if your professional writing can be improved or you need more support in Finance, take the feedback that you get from your faculty members.
 Utilize our communications coaches and tutors.
 Our best students are often the ones who seek out academic support services and are open to becoming better writers and more comfortable with numbers.
 If your professors are telling you that they see something you can improve upon, work on it.
 The improvements will carry over from the classroom to your workplace, and people will notice.